-Certainly, I’m not your typical primary or high-school teacher in more ways than one.
-The biggest difference is rather than exclusively teaching children of one certain age, I teach a broad spectrum.
-My students range from attitude filled 12-year-old teens to tiny 3-year-old toddlers.
-The methods and persona used to teach these varying ages of children obviously varies quite considerably.
+As teachers, we typically can teach a range of children, from screaming little toddlers to attitude-filled teens.
+This is especially true when teaching kids ESL!
+The methods and approach used to teach these varying ages of children obviously vary quite considerably.
 Looking like an idiot isn’t going to work for teens in as much as an hour-long PowerPoint lecture won’t entertain 3-year olds.

-For every ESL teacher in a similar situation, they have a preferred method for each class, and in that comes an enjoyment and ease with one over the other.
-You’ll have your favourite classes as well as those you cant wait to get out of the way.
+Each teacher has their preferred method for each class, and everyone has their preferred types of classes.
+You’ll have your favourite classes as well as those you can’t wait to get out of the way.
 Each age group has their own unique challenges to cope with.
-Each has their own levels of behaviour, difficulty of work and general fun.
-This is what they’ll be compared on.
+Each has its own levels of behaviour, the difficulty of work and general fun.
+So let’s compare them!

 Ease of Teaching